actions/actions-runner-controller/README.md

 This is due to that `PercentageRunnersBusy`, by its definition, needs one or more GitHub runners that can become `busy`, which cannot happen at all when you have 0 active runners.

-If and only if HorizontalRunnerAutoscaler is configured to have a secondary metric of `TotalNumberOfQueuedAndInProgressWorkflowRuns` and the controller sees the primary metric of `PercentageRunnersBusy` returned 0 desired replicas, it uses the secondary metric for calculating the desired replicas once agian.
+If and only if HorizontalRunnerAutoscaler is configured to have a secondary metric of `TotalNumberOfQueuedAndInProgressWorkflowRuns` and the controller sees the primary metric of `PercentageRunnersBusy` returned 0 desired replicas, it uses the secondary metric for calculating the desired replicas once again.

 A correctly configured `TotalNumberOfQueuedAndInProgressWorkflowRuns` can return non-zero desired replicas even when there are no runners other than [registration-only runners](#note-on-scaling-tofrom-0), hence the `PercentageRunnersBusy` + `TotalNumberOfQueuedAndInProgressWorkflowRuns` configuration makes scaling from zero possible.

-Similarly, Webhook-based autoscaling works regarless of there are active runners, hence `PercentageRunnersBusy` + Webhook-based autoscaling configuration makes scaling from zero, too.
+Similarly, Webhook-based autoscaling works regardless of there are active runners, hence `PercentageRunnersBusy` + Webhook-based autoscaling configuration makes scaling from zero, too.

 #### Scheduled Overrides